censorship-no/ceno-docs/user-manual/en/concepts/risks.md

 Yes and no.  When the user requests content [in public browsing mode](public-private.md), all private data (like passwords and cookies) is first removed from the request by the client, and only then is the request encrypted for and forwarded to the injector, which proceeds to decrypt it.

-On the other hand, when the request uses private browsing mode, it is not modified by the client, but the whole communication is encrypted for the origin server.
+On the other hand, when the request uses Personal browsing mode, it is not modified by the client, but the whole communication is encrypted for the origin server.
 This means that in this other case the injector cannot decrypt the content.

 > **Technical note:**  Only `GET` HTTP requests are candidates for injection, with query parameters removed, along with all but a limited set of fundamental and privacy-preserving HTTP header fields.